julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 A: Choose a few protective herbs such as juniper, mugwort, rue, or basil.
 Wrap them in red cloth, tie with black or red thread, and speak your intent.
 Hang the charm above a door or bury it near a threshold.

 **Q: Which protective herbs are traditionally used against curses or the evil eye?**
 A: Garlic, rue, wormwood, blackthorn, and juniper are commonly cited in European, Slavic, and Balkan folk magic as defenses against curses, envy, and malicious spirits.
+Check out **[Herbs That Keep the Evil Eye Out](/herbs-that-keep-out-evil-eye/)** for more.